Carbon accounting: Origins

 In 1998 the World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD) began work to develop a protocol to support this goal.
 They published the first version of Greenhouse Gas Protocol in September 2001.
-It establishes a comprehensive, global, standardized framework for measuring and managing emissions from private and public sector operations, value chains, products, cities, and policies.
-The protocol divides an organization's emissions into three categories.
+It establishes a "comprehensive, global, standardized framework for measuring and managing emissions from private and public sector operations, value chains, products, cities, and policies".
+The corporate protocol divides an organization's emissions into three categories.
 Scope 1 covers direct emissions from an organization's facilities.
 Scope 2 covers emissions from generating electricity purchased by the organization.
 Scope 3 covers other indirect emissions.

-Other initiatives since that time have played a role in driving corporate and community participation in GHG accounting.
+Other initiatives since then have helped promote corporate and community participation in GHG accounting.
 The Carbon Disclosure Project (CDP) began in the UK in 2002, and is now a multinational group, with thousands of companies disclosing their GHG emissions.
 The Science Based Targets Initiative (SBTi) formed in 2015 as a collaboration between CDP, WRI, the World Wide Fund for Nature (WWF), and the United Nations Global Compact (UNGC).
 Its goal is to establish science-based environmental target setting as a standard corporate practice.

 Since the 2015 Paris Agreement there has been an increased focus on standards for financial risk from GHG emissions.
 The Task Force on Climate Related Financial Disclosures (TCFD) formed as a follow-up to the Paris Agreement.
 It established a framework of recommendations on the types of information that companies should disclose to investors, lenders, and insurance underwriters.
 More recently, governments such as the EU and US have developed regulations that cover corporate financial disclosure requirements and the use of accounting protocols to meet them.

 Participation in greenhouse gas accounting and reporting has grown significantly over time.
 In 2020, 81% of S&P 500 companies reported Scope 1 and Scope 2 emissions.
 Globally, over 22,000 companies disclosed data to CDP in 2022.

 Drivers

 Internal company drivers

 A variety of business incentives drive corporate carbon accounting.
-These include: rankings alongside other companies, managing climate change related risks, investment due diligence, shareholder and stakeholder outreach, staff engagement, and energy cost savings.
+These include rankings alongside other companies, managing climate change related risks, investment due diligence, shareholder and stakeholder outreach, staff engagement, and energy cost savings.
 Accounting for greenhouse gas emissions is often seen as a standard practice for business.